🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the changing patterns of access to modern technology in homes in the UK.
-Summarize by selecting and reporting the main features and make comparisons where relevant
+The graph below shows the monetary aid from four organizations to developing countries between 2008 and 2011.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 See All